Modern Portfolio Theory: Efficient and Optimal Portfolios

 A portfolio consists of different securities or other assets selected for investment gains.
 However, a portfolio also has investment risks.
 The primary objective of portfolio theory or management is to maximize gains while reducing diversifiable risk.
 Diversifiable risk is so named because the risk can be reduced by diversifying assets.
 Systemic risk, on the other hand, cannot be reduced through diversification, since it is a risk that affects the entire economy and most investments.
 So even the most optimized portfolio will still be subject to systemic risk.

 Modern portfolio theory (MPT) reduces portfolio risk by selecting and balancing assets based on statistical techniques that quantify the amount of diversification by calculating expected returns, standard deviations of individual securities to assess their risk, and by calculating the actual coefficients of correlation between assets, or by using a good proxy, such as the single-index model, allowing a better choice of assets with negative or no correlation with other assets in the portfolio.
-Modern portfolio management differs from the traditional approach by the use of quantitative methods to reduce risk.
+Modern portfolio management differs from the traditional approach by using quantitative methods to reduce risk.
 The main objective of modern portfolio theory is to have an efficient portfolio, which is a portfolio that yields the highest return for a specific risk, or, stated in another way, the lowest risk for a given return.
 Profits can be maximized by selecting an efficient portfolio that is also an optimal portfolio, which provides the most satisfaction — the greatest return — for an investor based on his tolerance for risk.

 Efficient Frontier

 Because portfolios can consist of any number of assets with differing proportions of each asset, there is a wide range of risk-return ratios.
 If the universe of these risk-return possibilities — the investment opportunity set — were plotted as an area of a graph with the expected portfolio return on the vertical axis and portfolio risk on the horizontal axis, the entire area would consist of all feasible portfolios — those that are actually attainable.
 In this set of attainable portfolios, there would be some which have the greatest return for each risk level, or, for each risk level, there would be portfolios with the greatest return.
-The efficient frontier consists of the set of all efficient portfolios that yield the highest return for each level of risk.
+The efficient frontier is the set of all efficient portfolios yielding the highest return for each level of risk.
 The efficient frontier can be combined with an investor's utility function to find the investor's optimal portfolio, the portfolio with the greatest return for the risk that the investor is willing to accept.

 Graph of the efficient frontier and the investment opportunity set of all attainable portfolios with respect to risk and expected return.